 Federal Tax Filing Deadline:

-The tax filing and payment deadline is now July 15, 2020 for all taxpayers.
-This also extends the deadline to make 2019 IRA contributions.
+The tax filing and payment deadline originally on April 15, 2020 was extended to July 15, 2020 for all taxpayers.
+This also extended the deadline to make 2019 IRA contributions.
+The IRS expanded this relief to all taxpayers that had a filing or payment deadline that fell on or after April 1, 2020 and before July 15, 2020.
 The IRS has suspended in-person assistance, but mission-critical operations continue, and it is processing tax returns and issuing refunds.

 Individuals should check with their state tax agencies for clarification on deadlines.